Grate-Oracle-Lewot/GrateCrystal/README.md

 - Physical/Special split
 - TMs are infinite-use
 - Nayru62's advanced Pokédex shows base stats, learnsets, encounter rates, and much more
+- On the title screen, simply press Select to reset the clock, and B to delete your save data
 - Time Capsule replaced with player gender swap machine
 - Poké Seer replaced with move reminder
 - Egg move tutor unlockable in Kanto